 We will need to gain access to the entire of your arm, right up to the top of the shoulder, so make sure to wear something appropriate.

-This years flu vaccine will provide protection against the following four strains of flu which includes H1N1 or swine flu.
+This years flu vaccine will provide protection against four strains of flu which includes H1N1 or swine flu.